-- base::union for the default union, intersect, and setdiff methods. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - union, Genomic Ranges, Genomic Ranges method in the Genomic Ranges package for examples of specific union, intersect, and setdiff methods (defined for Genomic Ranges objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.
+- generics::union for the default union, intersect, setdiff, and setequal S4 methods defined in CRAN package generics. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - union, Genomic Ranges, Genomic Ranges method in the Genomic Ranges package for examples of specific union, intersect, and setdiff methods (defined for Genomic Ranges objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.